paultcochrane/blog-travis-ci-com/_posts/2014-04-30-new-api-docs.md

   <figcaption>The new API docs.</figcaption>
 </figure>

 We are using [TripIt's Slate](https://github.com/tripit/slate) as a template.
 It makes a great boilerplate for API documentation.
+We'd also like to thank [Thais Camilo](https://twitter.com/narwen) for her help with writing the docs.

 ## Deprecating Version 1